-To mark the 70th anniversary of the liberation of Auschwitz-Birkenau by Soviet troops on January 27, 1945, the Canopé network and the Foundation for the Memory of the Shoah republished Auschwitz Album, an outstanding historical record with nearly 200 photographs of the Nazis’ biggest death camp.
+To mark the 70th anniversary of the liberation of Auschwitz-Birkenau, the Canopé network and the Foundation for the Memory of the Shoah republished Auschwitz Album, an outstanding historical record with nearly 200 photographs of the Nazis’ biggest death camp.
 The album is part of a transmedia educational project (book, DVD, webumentary).

 On the occasion of the publication in France of his latest book Remembering Survival: Inside a Nazi Slave-Labor Camp, Christopher R. Browning presented its work in Paris on October 20, 2010.
 Browning is recognized as one of the foremost historians of the Holocaust.

 The Aladdin Project was initiated in 2009 by the FMS as an independent educational and cultural programme.
 Hundreds of academics as well as prominent members of the Arab-Muslim world have given their support to the project whose aim is to make available in Arabic, Persian and Turkish information about the Shoah, Judeo-Muslim relations and Jewish culture.

 Simone Veil and Emmanuel Hoog, head of the National Audiovisual Institute, announced the completion of the first programme ‘Testimonies of the Shoah', a collection of 115 audiovisual testimonies of former deportees, hidden children, Resistance workers, Justes and other witnesses of the period of Occupation.